 SEMS has continued it’s tradition of progressive and innovative service provision.
 In 2013, SEMS became one of the first EMS agencies in Connecticut to begin using iPad Mobile Data terminals to track EMS units,

 provide medical information about the scene and patient while enroute to the call and manage EMS information more accurately.
 SEMS also uses iPad technology for it’s patient record interface.
 SEMS was also the first agency in the Sponsor Hospital Council of Greater Bridgeport area to deploy and use the Lucas II automatic chest compression device.
 SEMS takes safety very seriously and has implemented the Stryker PowerPro stretchers and PowerLoad System which improves safety for both the patient and provider.

 In 2015, SEMS and it’s staff received 5 awards for performance including the American Heart Associations Mission Lifeline Silver Award and again, the Governors Award for an EMS agency that has Positively Impacted the EMS System.
 SEMS is committed to providing high quality services to the residents of Stratford.

 SEMS is an “enterprise fund” department.
-This means that Stratford EMS operates entirely off of monies generated from billing insurance companies.
-SEMS does impact the taxpayer and does not “aggressively” bill Stratford residents.
-This means that all of the services that SEMS provides are essentially at no cost to the taxpayer.
+This means that Stratford EMS operates off of the monies generated from billing insurance companies.